Dr-Stetter-ITQ/pr-practices-ts/README.md

 This will start the Angular app on the default port (http://localhost:4200).

 ## Excersice
-The idea is to review the two PR's that I've prepared!
+The idea is to review the three PR's that I've prepared!
 But you can do a global review if you want and sent an email to your mentor.
+- the last pr (feature laps) is the most complete!